 FOKE is not anti-development.
 We work on behalf of residents and friends for the maintenance of Ku-ring-gai’s heritage and the enhancement of the existing traditional character and amenity of its environment, both built and natural.

-The State Government is shortly to publish a White Paper, indicating its intentions for a major overhaul of NSW's planning legislation and controls.
-Current indications are that most of the changes will be aimed at making the path of developers much easier, and drastically reducing the opportunity for comment or influence development proposals by neighbours, other residents or communities generally.
-FOKE and over 340 other community groups across NSW have banded together to resist the changes, in a new umbrella group, Better Planning Network.
+The State Government has recently published its White Paper, indicating its intentions for a major overhaul of NSW's planning legislation and controls.
+As expected, most of the changes they have flagged appear aimed at making the path of developers much easier, and drastically reducing the opportunity for comment or influence development proposals by neighbours, other residents or communities generally.
+FOKE and over 400 other community groups across NSW have banded together to resist the changes, in a new umbrella group, Better Planning Network.
 We highly recommend that you click that link, watch their video, and do all you can to support BPN, by joining its email campaigns, regularly visiting its site, and by donation.

 International expert's dismay re Ku-ring-gai

-Visiting international planning expert, Joel Kotkin, keynote speaker at the Property Council Congress "Cities Summit 2011", recently inspected Ku-ring-gai's suburbs.
-He was appalled at the inconsiderate destruction of the community environment and said "What is happening in Ku-ring-gai is amongst the worst I have seen and dreadful that the surroundings built up over the years is being destroyed by bureaucratic ideology".
+When visiting international planning expert, Joel Kotkin, keynote speaker at the Property Council Congress "Cities Summit 2011", inspected Ku-ring-gai's suburbs, he was appalled at the inconsiderate destruction of the community environment.
+He said "What is happening in Ku-ring-gai is amongst the worst I have seen and dreadful that the surroundings built up over the years is being destroyed by bureaucratic ideology".
 For a full report of his remarks click here.

 See also our latest newsletter Our 2013 AGM and Public Forum were held on 20 March.
 The President's 2013 Report delivered on that occasion is a separate download and provides considerable detail.
 For copies of all our newsletters, visit our newsletter archive.